-King & Queen admire
+King & Queen admire the Rose Queen

 The first visit of Royalty to Lytham on Tuesday last was most worthily recognised, and thought

 it was but a flying visit, so to speak, the pleasure it gave will remain in the memory of all

 who witnessed it.
 In common with the rest of the community, the Lytham people rose to the

 and Clifton Street looked lovely, their natural decorations of foliage forming a pretty

 exhibited favours, and such a display has never before been seen in the town.
 A sub-committee

 of the Club Day Committee, with Mr. W. J. Hall at their head, were responsible for the chief

 decorations, and they are to be congratulated of the result.
 But many of the individual efforts

 Deserving of Great Praise.